This post may contain affiliate links. Please see our disclosure policy.

 Save this recipe!

-Get this sent to your inbox, plus get new recipes from us every week!
+Get this sent to your inbox, plus get new recipes from me every week via my newsletter!

 Waterbath Canning Recipes

-Food preservation may seem intimidating, but water bath canning is one of the best methods for beginners.
+Food preservation may seem intimidating, but water bath canning is one of the more approachable methods for beginners.
 It’s a relatively quick and easy process.
 Plus, the equipment needed is minimal and affordable.
 It also allows you to scale recipes to work with your available batch.
 You don’t need 20 pounds of blackberries to make jam; a basket will do.

 It’s a great feeling to take fresh produce from the garden or farmers market and create shelf-stable snacks and foods that you can keep in the pantry.